 - Specific support of the humanities and social sciences

 - Targeted support of the interdisciplinary interfaces between medicine and the natural sciences

 JGU's success in Germany's Excellence Strategy program shows that this strategy is working: In 2018, the research network PRISMA+ (Precision Physics, Fundamental Interactions and Structure of Matter) was recognized as a Cluster of Excellence.
 With its forerunner PRISMA and the graduate school Materials Science in Mainz (MAINZ) JGU had previously been successful in the Excellence Initiative.

 The research profile of JGU is particularly characterized by the following top-level areas:

 - Particle and hadron physics at the PRISMA+ Cluster of Excellence

 - Research into translational medicine

-JGU has identified 13 additional top-level areas which receive major funding from the State of Rhineland-Palatinate.
+JGU has identified 13 additional so-called Top-level and High-potential Research Areas which receive major funding from the State of Rhineland-Palatinate.

 Promotion of Young Research Talents